Azure/autorest.typescript/packages/rlc-common/CONTRIBUTING.md

 If there's a new feature request, Contributors can add properties in RLCModel and RLCOptions and then add the build logic like other files to generate the type.

-We don't have any tests in this library, as this library is replied by both autorest.typescript and cadl-typescript, we think add test in these two libraries if we want to test something.
+We don't have tests in this library as it is invoked by autorest.typescript and cadl-typescript, adding tests in those two libraries directly if you want to test a feature.